-We are excited to introduce a new Report that you can download into LogTen Pro.
+We are excited to introduce a new report that you can download into LogTen.
 It's called the Flight Audit Report and it will help get your logbook in top shape.

-The report will be divided into sections based on the above criteria.
+The report will be divided into sections based on the below criteria.
 These criteria sections will only display if there is an entry to display in that section.
-If any of the above sections do not display it means no entries were captured by the report for that section criteria.
+If any of the below sections do not display it means no entries were captured by the report for that section criteria.

 Entries over 24 hours

 This section will display if there is an entry in which the Total time is greater than 24 hours.
 If you log many flights in a single entry or have Balance Forward entries then those entries may display even thought hey are correct in those cases you can use the Custom Duty 18 field to designate those entries as good.
 If a single flight is captured, however, then the cause is most often related to the OOOI times (Out-Off-On-In) being out of order.
 For example, an ON time that is later than an IN time.
 We suggest looking at these OOOI times as well as the scheduled times if the issue is still not visible.